Strengthening democracy through civic engagement and participation

 Between 2023 and 2027 SSGT will implement a strategy to contribute to strengthening democracy through civic engagement and participation.
 Learning from the Northern Ireland grassroots peacebuilding programme (2017-2024) will support the programme design.
 The strategy will support collective action initiatives which deepen democracy across a number of levels and draw out the learning.

-As part of this work, SSGT is launching a new funding programme in 2023 that aims to contribute to a ‘high energy democracy’ by supporting civil society groups to:
+As part of this work, SSGT launched a new funding programme in 2023 to contribute to a ‘high energy democracy’ by supporting civil society groups to:

 - Engage in participative and deliberative democracy initiatives that harness the power of civil society to transform democratic decision-making processes